-Commission has exclusive jurisdiction over such transactions (the "one-stop-shop" principle).
+- (1) The Merger Regulation applies to lasting changes in corporate control, including mergers, acquisitions, and the formation of jointly controlled, autonomous, full-function joint ventures. - (2) All concentrations that meet certain "size" tests are deemed to have Community dimension and, as such, are subject to mandatory notification under the Merger Regulation, irrespective of whether they have any effect in the Community.
+The Commission has exclusive jurisdiction over such transactions (the "one-stop-shop" principle) "irrespective of whether or not the undertakings effecting the concentration have their seat or their principal fields of activity in the Community, provided they have substantial operations there."
 Transactions that fall below these thresholds may be subject to national competition rules.
 In exceptional circumstances, a Member State may request either that the Commission refer a concentration of Community dimension to its national authority or that the Commission review a concentration that does not have a Community dimension.

-- (3) Notifiable concentrations are subject to strict and short deadlines.
-Transactions must be notified on a prescribed form according to mandated time periods, a waiting period must be observed before notifiable transactions can be put into effect, and the Commission must render a decision no later than five months (90 working days) following notification.
+As of May 1, 2004, companies may petition the Commission to take jurisdiction over transactions that would otherwise be subject to national merger control rules. - (3) Notifiable concentrations are subject to strict and short deadlines.
+Transactions must be notified on a prescribed form according to mandated time periods, a waiting period must be observed before notifiable transactions can be put into effect, and the Commission must render a decision no later than seven months (150 working days) following notification.
 Fines may be imposed for failure to notify, late notifications, or the provision of incorrect or misleading information.
 Where reportable transactions have been implemented prior to having received approval, the Commission may take remedial action. - (4) The Merger Regulation provides considerable scope for third parties to comment on notified concentrations, including the right to be heard orally.
-The Commission encourages customers, competitors, suppliers, and other interested parties to play an active role in EU merger control. - (5) The substantive test under the Merger Regulation is whether a transaction creates or strengthens a dominant position as a result of which effective competition is significantly impeded in the common market.
-The Commission's appraisal under the Merger Regulation has two main elements: (i) definition of the relevant market; and (ii) competitive assessment of the transaction.
+The Commission encourages customers, competitors, suppliers, and other interested parties to play an active role in EU merger control. - (5) The substantive test under the Merger Regulation is whether a transaction "significantly impede[s] effective competition in the common market or in a substantial part of it, in particular as a result of the creation or strengthening of a dominant position shall be declared compatible with the common market."
+The Commission's appraisal under the Merger Regulation has two main elements: (i) definition of the relevant market; and (ii) competitive assessment of the notified transaction.
 The Commission generally focuses first on unilateral exercises of market power and then on whether a transaction creates or strengthens a position of collective or oligopolistic dominance.
-Horizontal mergers, i.e. those involving firms active in the same markets, have accounted for the large majority of challenged transactions, although the Commission has also examined (and, on occasion, prohibited) mergers that have had vertical or conglomerate effects. - (6) The Commission is not empowered to exempt or authorise, on public interest or other grounds, concentrations that are considered incompatible with the common market.
-The Commission may condition its approval of transactions on undertakings or commitments offered during the initial ("phase I") or in-depth ("phase II") investigative periods. - (7) An appraisal under Article 81, which prohibits anti-competitive agreements, may also be warranted under the Merger Regulation where a full-function joint venture gives rise to spill-over effects between its parent companies.
-Non-full-function joint ventures fall outside the Merger Regulation and may be subject to Articles 81 or 82, which prohibits abusive conduct by dominant companies, as well as national competition rules. - (8) Decisions of the Commission are subject to judicial review by the Community courts.
+Horizontal mergers, i.e., those involving firms active in the same markets, have accounted for the large majority of challenged transactions, although the Commission has also examined (and, on occasion, prohibited) mergers that have had vertical or conglomerate effects.